-Introduction
+1. Introduction

 The Rough Sleeping Strategy for Gravesham Borough Council is designed to provide a comprehensive plan to address rough sleeping in the area and to align with the guidelines set out by the Department of Levelling Up, Housing and Communities (DLUHC).

-The strategy aims to provide a range of services that support the needs of single people or couples who are experiencing or find themselves at risk of homelessness, with the ultimate goal of ending making rough sleeping rare, brief and non-recurring in the borough.
+The strategy aims to provide a range of services that support the needs of single people or couples who are experiencing or find themselves at risk of homelessness, with the ultimate goal of ending rough sleeping in the borough.